SPARK (programming language): Contract examples

 This specifies that Increment will use the global variable Count in the same package as Increment, that the exported value of Count depends on the imported values of Count and X, and that the exported value of X does not depend on any variables at all and it will be derived from constant data only.

 If GNATprove is then run on the specification and corresponding body of a subprogram, it will analyse the body of the subprogram to build up a model of the information flow.
-This model is then compared against that which has been specified by the annotations and any discrepancies reported to the user.
+This model is then compared against what has been specified by the annotations and any discrepancies reported to the user.

 These specifications can be further extended by asserting various properties that either need to hold when a subprogram is called (preconditions) or that will hold once execution of the subprogram has completed (postconditions).
-For example, we could say the following:
+For example, if writing: